The Big Bounce (2004 film)

-The Big Bounce is a 2004 American comedy heist film starring Owen Wilson, Charlie Sheen, Sara Foster and Morgan Freeman.
+The Big Bounce is a 2004 American heist comedy film starring Owen Wilson, Charlie Sheen, Sara Foster and Morgan Freeman.
 It was directed by George Armitage in his final directing role.
 It is based on the 1969 novel of the same name by Elmore Leonard.
 Leonard's novel had previously been adapted for the big screen in a 1969 film of the same name directed by Alex March and starring Ryan O'Neal.

+The Big Bounce was released by Warner Bros.
+Pictures on January 30, 2004.
+The film received negative reviews from critics and grossed $6.8 million against a $50 million budget, making it a box office bomb.